 His research entails field investigations, modelling, simulation, statistics, and optimization.

-Development of tools for crash data collection.
-Advanced analytics for crash estimation, network screening, and diagnosis as well as countermeasure selection.
-Development of visualization and GIS systems.
-Development and field testing of emerging traffic safety devices.
+- Advanced analytics and new algorithms for crash estimation, network screening, and diagnosis as well as countermeasure selection.

 Development of large-scale dynamic traffic flow models for the study and evaluation of strategies to manage vehicular congestion.
 Development and implementation of optimization frameworks for the calibration and validation of network models.